![]() |

 Continental Europe imported the Imp mostly as a finished product.

 Most of the assembling countries marketed the Imp under the Hillman banner.
-In Europe nearly all Imp models had Sunbeam badges.
-The emphasis was on finish.
+On the continent of Europe many Imp models had Sunbeam badges.

 Rough road markets received Imps with heavy duty suspension: stronger dampers plus coil springs of different rate.